p-hzamora/FluentValidation/docs/localization.md

 Out of the box, FluentValidation provides translations for the default validation messages in several languages.
 By default, the language specified in the .NET's framework's current UI culture will be used (`CultureInfo.CurrentUICulture`) when translating messages.

-You can also use the `WithMessage` and `WithLocalizedMessage` methods to specify a localized error message for a single validation rule.
+You can also use the `with_message` and `WithLocalizedMessage` methods to specify a localized error message for a single validation rule.

-### WithMessage
+### with_message
-If you are using Visual Studio's built in support for `.resx` files and their strongly-typed wrappers, then you can localize a message by calling the overload of `WithMessage` that accepts a lambda expression:
+If you are using Visual Studio's built in support for `.resx` files and their strongly-typed wrappers, then you can localize a message by calling the overload of `with_message` that accepts a lambda expression:

 ```
-rule_for(x => x.Surname).NotNull().WithMessage(x => MyLocalizedMessages.SurnameRequired);
+rule_for(x => x.Surname).NotNull().with_message(x => MyLocalizedMessages.SurnameRequired);
 ```
 You could also use the same approach if you need to obtain the localized message from another source (such as a database) by obtaining the string from within the lambda.